danielgroves/danielgroves.net/src/notebook/_posts/2017-04-21-fstop-guru-ul.md

 The devil is in the details, and they’ve got this nailed on the Guru UL.
 The shoulder straps are thin, but well constructed, so they conform to your body.
 Because they conform to your body they spread their loads better, and thus they’re more comfortable.

 {% figure %}
-  {% img src: 2017-01-web-DSCF1800, alt: My Salsa leaning up outside the resturant in Bitola, Macedonia along the bustling highstreet.  %}
+  {% img src: 2017-01-web-DSCF1800, alt: The waist-band of the bag forms perfectly around you when pulled in tight making it dead-comfortable. %}
-  {% figcaption %}**Top Left:** Menus at the resturant in Bitola, Macedonia; **Top Right:** Bikes at the resturant in Bitola, Macedonia; **Bottom:** My Salsa leaning up outside the resturant in Bitola, Macedonia along the bustling highstreet{% endfigcaption %}
+  {% figcaption %}The waist-band of the bag forms perfectly around you when pulled in tight making it dead-comfortable.{% endfigcaption %}
 {% endfigure %}

 It’s the same story for the waist-band.
 It’s made of of the same dense neoprene-foam hybrid material that perfectly comfortable, and doesn’t get hot.
 It’s just as thing as the shoulder straps so it keeps the weight down and allows them to mould to your body so they’re once again perfectly comfortable.
 I’ve never actually used a bag that maintains so much comfort for the amount of weight it’s carrying.